-- A. No sign other than official street signs or traffic directions shall be erected or maintained within the street right-of way. - B. No sign shall be placed in such a position as to endanger motor vehicle or pedestrian traffic or obscure or otherwise cause confusion with official street or highway signs or signals. - C. Signs shall refer only to a use, activity or business carried on the lot upon which they are situated, except that the Zoning Administrator may grant permission for erection, off the premises, of a limited number of non-illuminated signs, providing the following conditions are met: - 1.
+- A. No sign other than official street signs or traffic directions shall be erected or maintained within the street right-of way. - B. No sign shall be placed in such a position as to endanger motor vehicle or pedestrian traffic or obscure or otherwise cause confusion with official street or highway signs or signals. - C. Signs shall refer only to a use, activity or business carried on the lot upon which they are situated, except that the Land Use Administrator may grant permission for erection, off the premises, of a limited number of non-illuminated signs, providing the following conditions are met: - 1.
 Each sign not exceeding three square feet. - 2.
 Intended solely to give directional information. - 3.
-No more than three signs for any one business townwide. - D. Signs may be illuminated only by continuous exterior indirect white light, with the light sources so placed and shielded that they will not constitute a hazard to road or highway driving by glare, nor shall glare be allowed to infringe upon a neighbor's visual serenity. - E. No flashing or animated signs with visible moving parts or intermittent lighting to create the visual effect of movement are permitted. - F. No sign shall project more than six inches above the roof or parapet line of building, nor more than four inches out from and parallel to the wall to which it is attached. - G. Signs shall be constructed of durable materials and shall be maintained in good condition and repair.
+No more than three signs for any one business townwide. - D. Sign Illumination